juji-io/datalevin/doc/query.md

 ### Query specific sampling (new)

 For large result size, even capped counting is too expensive to perform.
-Sampling is used when result size is larger than a threshold.
+Sampling is used when result size is expected to be larger than a threshold.
 To ensure representative samples that are specific to the query and data distribution, we perform sampling by execution under actual query conditions.
-This sampling approach is more accurate than commonly used cardinality based approach, which relies on strong statistical assumptions that are often violated.

 During transaction, each attribute also maintains a representative sample of entity ids that has it.
 This is used when an attribute has no condition